Applications of Arithmetic Geometric Mean Inequality

 Our first singular value inequality needs the following lemma.

-Lemma 1: Let be a positive operator in, be an arbitrary operator in.
-Then we have
+Lemma 1: Let be a positive operator in

 (3.1)